777vinaypratap/XKCD/README.md

 # Steps for the project.

-Firstly, I created a index.php file, which only contain html data for some user interface.
+Firstly, I have created a index.php file, which only contain html data for some user interface.
 ( I used ".php" instead of ".html" format to give a better look for php project.)

 Then, I wrote javascript and css file to give functionality and styles to html body.
 (Basic Structure)